opensearch-project/opensearch-api-specification/CLIENT_GENERATOR_GUIDE.md

 In the [published OpenAPI spec](https://github.com/opensearch-project/opensearch-api-specification/releases), this grouping is denoted by `x-operation-group` vendor extension in every operation definition.
 The value of this extension is the name of the API action (like `search` or `indices.get_field_mapping`).
 Operations with the same `x-operation-group` value are guaranteed to have the same query string parameters, response body, and request body (for PUT/POST/DELETE operations).
 Common path parameters are also guaranteed to be the same.
 The only differences between operations are the HTTP method and the path.
 With that in mind, below are rules on how to combine operations of different HTTP methods and path compositions.

-- If an operation is marked with `x-ignorable: "true"`, then ignore the operation.
-Such an operation has been deprecated and has been replaced by a newer one.
+- If an operation is marked with `x-ignorable: true`, then ignore the operation.
+Such an operation has been deprecated and has been superseded by a newer one.
 As far as the clients are concerned, ignorable operations do not exist.
 - If two operations have identical HTTP methods, but different paths: use the path that best matches the path parameters provided.
 - If two operations have identical path, but different HTTP methods:
     - GET/POST: if the request body is provided then use POST, otherwise use GET
     - PUT/POST: Either works, but PUT is preferred when an optional path parameter is provided.

-The psuedo-code that combines the `search` operations into a single API method is as follows:
+The pseudocode that combines the `search` operations into a single API method is as follows:
 ```python
 def search(self, index=None, body=None):
     if index is None: